pasqua1e/f5-automation-labs/docs/class1/module4/lab1.rst

 .. _Example 1 Simple HTTP application: https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3/userguide/examples.html

-To access to the AS3 public validator, go to the Linux Jumphost, open a browser and connect to http://localhost:5000
+To access to the AS3 public validator, go to the Linux Jumphost, open a browser and connect to http://localhost:5000 (or use UDP public IP).

 #.
 Click on ``Format JSON`` on the top left.